hn/bsh-home-appliances/DISHWASHER.md

 (RL78/G14 CISC CPU core, 32pin, 128k flash ROM, 8kb Data flash, 16kb RAM, [datasheet](https://www.renesas.com/en/document/dst/rl78g14-data-sheet?r=1054296)).
 The LCD MSGF013733-04 seems to be custom made for B/S/H/ ("04" likely is a hardware revision and the second line on the sticker likely is the production date in YYMMDD format).

-The module uses D-Bus address D=6.
-Command frames have not yet been analyzed.

 ### Control board EPG700xx